The Australian Shepherd is NOT a very laid-back, simple dog.

 Due to the natural herding and working instinct that this breed was originally bred for, your Aussie will feel happiest and most content when they feel like they have a sense of purpose.

-Australian Shepherds aim to make their owners happy and are always keen to please.
+This dog breed aims to make their owners happy, and are always keen to please.
 They have almost a sixth sense when it comes to detecting what they can do to make their owner(s) happy.

 It is important to remember that when your Aussie feels as if they have a sense of purpose as well as the ability to please their loved ones, they will thrive and be the happiest they can be.